heathershaw821/amy/README.md

-# AmyBot
+# Amy

-**AmyBot** is a quirky and semi-useful IRC bot designed to spice up your IRC experience.
-Whether you're commanding her to execute tasks, show off ASCII art, or just cause a bit of friendly chaos, AmyBot is always happy to help (or at least entertain).
+**Amy** is a quirky and semi-useful IRC bot designed to spice up your IRC experience.
+Whether you're commanding her to execute tasks, show off ASCII art, or just cause a bit of friendly chaos, Amy is always happy to help (or at least entertain).

 ---

 ## Features

-- **Dynamic Commands**: AmyBot supports a variety of text-based commands for moderators and users.
+- **Dynamic Commands**: Amy supports a variety of text-based commands for moderators and users.
 - **Moderation Tools**: Designed to help mods manage their channels effectively.
-- **ASCII Art Performances**: AmyBot adds personality to interactions with expressive ASCII art.
+- **ASCII Art Performances**: Amy adds personality to interactions with expressive ASCII art.
 - **Authentication System**: Grants special privileges to authorized users, managed via `config.json`.

 ---

 ## Commands

-AmyBot comes with the following command set:
+Amy comes with the following command set:

 | Command Pattern                | Description                                                                                   |
 |--------------------------------|-----------------------------------------------------------------------------------------------|